jingxuanyang/Shopee-Product-Matching/README.md

   + This folder contains jupyter notebooks for ensembles of image and text models
 + notebook-text/
   + This folder contains jupyter notebooks for training and inference of text models
++ post-process/
+  + This folder contains post process codes and results
++ refs/
+  + This folder contains some reference papers
 + test/
   + This folder includes test jupyter notebooks
 + README.md